Thursday, October 23, 2025

 One such person is my dear friend Dr. E V Raman.
 When Raman and I meet our conversation often ends with an update on the Children's Airway & Swallowing Centre he started.
 It began 25 years ago!

-He is the Head of department ENT at Manipal hospital, and extremely busy.
+He is with the department of ENT at Manipal hospital, and extremely busy.
 At the same time he is involved in helping the patients who are unable to afford the huge costs involved in medical care.

 A few days ago we had met and at my request he had shared with me a news clipping and an article he wrote.
 I had begun to blog about it, but did not complete it.
 Perhaps I was waiting for a trigger!
 Raman sharing an inspiring story today was the trigger!

-Here is the amazing and inspiring story sahred by Dr.Raman :
+Here is the amazing and inspiring story shared by Dr.Raman :

 Sharing a true story